Multi-view Pyramid Transformer: Look Coarser to See Broader: Experiments

 \subsection{Results}

 Throughout the manuscript, inference times are measured on a single NVIDIA H100 GPU with FlashAttention3~\cite{shah2024flashattention}.

 \textbf{Comparison.} Tab.~\ref{tab:quantitative result on dl3dv} and~\ref{tab:quantitative result on dl3dv2} report quantitative comparisons on the DL3DV benchmark dataset.
 We compare our method with the optimization based 3D Gaussian Splatting~\cite{kerbl20233dgs} with 30K optimization steps and two recent feed-forward reconstruction methods, Long-LRM~\cite{ziwen2025longlrm} and iLRM~\cite{kang2025ilrm}.
 Across all evaluated settings from 16 to 256 input views, our method consistently outperforms previous single-pass models by a large margin in both reconstruction quality and inference efficiency.
 Note that, unlike our training scheme, the baselines are trained only with 32 input views, and do not exhibit scalability as the number of views increases.
 Also, in the very dense 256-view setting, our approach remains within 0.7 dB PSNR of the optimization-based baseline, but over 250$\times$ faster, while Long-LRM fails to run due to out-of-memory (OOM) issues.
 In Tab.~\ref{tab:quantitative result on cross}, we report generalization performance with Tanks\&Temples and Mip-NeRF360 dataset.
-For all tested view counts (32, 64, and 128), our method consistently exceeds the baselines on all the evaluation metrics, and the gap increases as the number of input views increases.
+For all tested view counts (32, 64, and 128), our method consistently exceeds the baselines on all the evaluation metrics and the gap increases as the number of input views increases.

 Tab.~\ref{tab:quantitative result on re10k} summarizes the results on the low resolution ($256 \times 256$) RE10K dataset with 4 and 8 input views.
 We adopt prior methods~\cite{wang2025clift, kang2025ilrm} as baselines.
-For \cite{wang2025clift}, we select the best performing model among 4-view configurations.
-Our coarse variant (Ours-coarse) of patch sizes (8, 16, 32) already outperforms the baselines, while our fine variant (Ours-fine) of patch sizes (4, 8, 16) further improves both quantitative metrics and visual quality (Fig.~\ref{fig:qual_re10k}).
+For \cite{wang2025clift}, we select the model that performs best among the 4-view configurations.
+Our coarse variant of patch sizes (8, 16, 32) already outperforms the baselines, while our fine variant of patch sizes (4, 8, 16) further improves the rendering quality.
 Note that our models are trained with varying numbers of input views, unlike the baselines.

 \textbf{Attention visualization.} To investigate how our method achieves both local (group) and global multi-view consistency, we visualize the learned attention patterns across views and stages, highlighting how the model adaptively attends to geometrically consistent regions within group and across the entire views.
 Using the first frame as the reference view, we first select three query patches.
 For each query patch, we then visualize its top-3 attended tokens from other views in different stages.
 At stage 2, we show tokens within the same group, while at stage 3, we show tokens from both within and outside the group.
 As shown in Fig.~\ref{fig:att}, the group-wise attention over fine tokens effectively captures local spatial correspondence, while the global attention over coarse tokens still focuses on semantically and geometrically consistent regions across distant views.